SoftUni-Internal/interactive-content/EN/04-Data-Types/03-Data-Types.md

 **Scope** of a variable refers to in which areas or sections of a program can the variable be accessed and **lifetime** of a variable refers to how long the variable stays alive in memory.

-General convention for a variable's scope is, it is accessible only within the block in which it is declared.
+General convention for a variable's scope is, it is accessible only within the block in which it is created.

 A block **begins** with a left curly brace `{` and **ends** with a right curly brace `}`.